 Spotted by Locals

-Covering over 70 cities in Europe, North America and the Middle East, Spotted by Locals (Android/iOS) offers Lonely Planet-esque city guides based entirely on tips by locals, rather than tourist attractions.
+Covering 76 cities in Europe, North America and the Middle East, Spotted by Locals (Android/iOS) offers Lonely Planet-esque city guides based entirely on tips by locals, rather than tourist attractions.
 According to the site, “spotters” apply to write for the guides and cover only their frequently visited spots, which helps recommendations maintain their edge.
 Each guide costs $3.99 to download to your phone, after which you’ll have offline access, with new and seasonal tips updated for free.
 Within the app, you can navigate to suggested spots (no need for internet) as well as add your own places – such as your hotel – to your map.
 If you’re not sure you need the whole guide, head to the website, where tips are freely available.